sound-org/radio-ai/README.md

 - [golang-server-live](./golang-server-live) - Golang server that streams generated content
 - [scheduler](./scheduler) - Simple container with cron job that triggers content generation

+In the [channels](./channels) folder you can find all the generated content for each channel.

+[radio_config.json](./radio_config.json) file contains configuration for the radio.

 ## Demo

 You can see demo files for this project in [demo_files](./demo_files) folder.
 It contains:

-- video materials showcasing the project
+- Video materials showcasing the project
-- sample radio content for each radio channel: broadcast, generated music, generated speaker voice
+- Sample radio content for each channel: broadcast, generated music, generated speaker voice